AANovokhatskiy/pyscarcopula/docs/guide/mathematical-contracts.md

 ## Parameter Links

-The dynamic state is usually unconstrained, while copula parameters are not.
-The public models therefore use smooth links:
+The public dynamic models use an unconstrained state and map it into the copula parameter domain with smooth links:

 - positive-parameter families use a shifted softplus link,
   $\Psi(x)=a+\log(1+\exp(x))$;